nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Design Considerations

-* **Alternative 1 (current choice)**: removing time with academic weeks associated
+* **Alternative 1 (current choice)**: removing time with academic weeks associated in input
-    * Pros: Easy to manage for user as the user only needs to focus on the current academic week to track his workload
+    * Pros: Easier to manage for user as the user only needs to focus on the current academic week to track workload
-    * Cons: User might prefer to manage his time spent in totality
+    * Cons: User might prefer to manage time spent in totality
-* **Alternative 2**: minus time in totality
+* **Alternative 2**: minus time in totality (without indication of weeks)
-    * Pros: Able to cumulatively remove time and manage workload based on overall total time spent.
+    * Pros: Able to cumulatively remove time and manage workload based on overall total time spent in all weeks.
-    * Cons: May not be useful to know total time spent as workload may be better managed weekly.
+    * Cons: May not be very useful to know total time spent as workload may be better managed weekly.

 ### 4.5 Edit Time <a name="4.5"></a>
 The edit time feature edits the actual workload for a specific module as indicated by the user.